robertofernandezmartinez/cmapss-rul-prediction/README.md

 ### 📘 Project Overview

-- This project predicts the **Remaining Useful Life (RUL)** of aircraft engines using NASA’s CMAPSS dataset.
+- This machine learning project predicts the **Remaining Useful Life (RUL)** of aircraft engines using NASA’s CMAPSS dataset.
 - The goal is to estimate **how many operating cycles each engine has left before failure**, based on its sensor readings.
 - The workflow follows a complete supervised regression pipeline — from preprocessing to production-ready inference.